VishalSoni-collab/AI_based_drive-cycle-construction/README.md

 80+ km/h
 ```

+---

 ### 7. PCA and K-means clustering

-The microtrip feature table is standardized and reduced using Principal Component Analysis (PCA).
+The extracted microtrip features are standardized and reduced using Principal Component Analysis (PCA).
 K-means clustering is then applied in PCA space.

-For the current implementation, the default number of clusters is three:
+For the current demonstration, three clusters are used:

 ```text
 low_speed